 A good way of ensuring that arrangements go ahead as agreed is by making a ‘parenting plan’.
 This is a written record of what has been agreed, offering both parties clarification on what their responsibilities are and can be referred back to if any problems arise in the future.
 A parenting plan can be completed with your solicitor’s help and can be changed at a later date if both parties agree to this.

 What if I want an agreement that is legally binding?

 A legally binding agreement can be made with the help of your family lawyer.
-Breakthrough Family Law’s team can work with you to draft a ‘consent order’ confirming all the details about how your children will be taken care of after your divorce.
+Breakthrough Family Law’s team can work with you to draft a ‘Child Arrangement Order’ confirming all the details about how your children will be taken care of after your divorce.
 You will have to pay a fee to have this recognised by the court.
 The judge is likely to approve the order if they believe it is in the interests of your children.